lightward/mechanic-tasks/docs/reset-inventory-levels-daily/README.md

 Tags: Inventory, Schedule

-This task resets your inventory levels at the default location in your shop, every night, for all products within a given collection (configured by ID).
+This task resets your inventory levels at the default location in your shop, every night, for all products within a given collection.

 * View in the task library: [tasks.mechanic.dev/reset-inventory-levels-daily](https://tasks.mechanic.dev/reset-inventory-levels-daily)
 * Task JSON, for direct import: [task.json](../../tasks/reset-inventory-levels-daily.json)